jsalinasf/cheat_sheets/kubernetesCommands.md

 It is used to deploy and manage applications on a Kubernetes Cluster

 ### Running an Application
-It deploys an application in the cluster
+It deploys an application into the cluster

 	kubectl run hello-minikube